diojin/mockingjay/docs/coupon_development_toolkit_collections.md

 2. Both requests are processed. php:60ms and txt:20ms.
 3. Even though txt is processed first it is buffered until the php response is sent.
 4. The txt response is sent once the php response is complete.
+(PS: without considering transferring time, it costs 60ms via pipeline but 80ms via keep-alive connection)

-Because of the head-of-line blocking issues with HTTP Pipelining, along with many servers and proxies not supporting it due to problems with implementation, Pipelining is typically disabled (by default) within browsers.
+Because of the head-of-line blocking issues with HTTP Pipelining, along with many servers and proxies not supporting it due to problems with implementation, `Pipelining is typically disabled (by default) within browsers`.

 `DOMAIN SHARDING`
 Because of the limited adoption of HTTP pipelining, there was still a need for further optimisation techniques within the HTTP protocol to allow for HTTP requests/responses to be sent and received in parallel.

 `By default browsers open a maximum of 6 connections on a per domain basis`. `Domain Sharding simply means that the websites assets are spread across multiple domains`.
 In turn maximising the amount of concurrent connections opened by the browser, allowing for a greater number of parallel downloads via HTTP.

 However Domain Sharding does come with its own disadvantages.
-Such as the additional overhead/latency introduced with a) building extra TCP connections and b) performing additional Domain Name lookups.
+Such as the additional overhead/latency introduced with a) `building extra TCP connections` and b) `performing additional Domain Name lookups`.

 SUMMARY
 In essence both HTTP Pipelining and Domain Sharding allow for HTTP requests to be sent in parallel.
 But this is where the similarities end.
-With head-of-line-blocking and the limited adoption of HTTP Pipelining, Domain Sharding is the preferred choice when choosing between these 2 HTTP optimization 'techniques'.
+With head-of-line-blocking and the limited adoption of HTTP Pipelining, `Domain Sharding is the preferred choice when choosing between these 2 HTTP optimization 'techniques'`.

 ### Mesosphere (DC/OS)
 #### Marathon